Murders of Oluwatoyin Salau and Victoria Sims: Accused

 The suspect in Salau and Sims's deaths, Aaron Glee Jr., was arrested in Orlando, Florida during the early hours of June 14 and charged with murder and kidnapping.
 Glee later confessed to the murder and rape of Salau.

 The bodies of Salau and Sims were found near his rental home in Tallahassee the night before.
 He had been arrested previously, less than a month prior, for aggravated battery after a police officer saw him kicking a woman in the stomach when she refused his sexual advances.

 In January 2023, Glee rejected a proposed plea deal by the prosecution for a sentence of life in prison without the possibility of parole instead of the death penalty as they had originally sought.
 He later pleaded guilty to first-degree murder and kidnapping.
 On September 22, 2023, Glee was sentenced to life in prison.

 Reaction

 RIP Toyin and Toyin trended on Twitter alongside the hashtag #JusticeForToyin after the news went out that Salau's body had been found.
 Abike Dabiri, chairman of the Nigerians in Diaspora Commission called on the U.S. Government to ensure a thorough investigation of Salau's murder.

+Nigerian American rapper, Wale, pays respect to Oluwatoyin at the end of his song "Shit Don't Stop".
+In the outro, the lyrics goes "We just lost a young Nigerian girl to some bullshit.
+Do better (Oluwatoyin), We together (Oluwatoyin), Won't Stop (Oluwatoyin)".
+The song was a part of his 2020 EP "The Imperfect Storm" that was released amidst the 2020 Black Lives Matter protests.